 - At the end of the Spring term, an invoice is sent to the Organization if they fail to meet their yearly occupancy requirement

-- All Individual Housing contracts are collected online via the MyHousing system; each organization has a login to Inside Housing, the administrative system used to track housing assignments
+- All Individual Housing contracts are collected online via the MyHousing system

 - Each term, UH sends out a Housing Occupancy report which shows YTD activity

 - The organization receives credit for a student's partial term occupancy

 - Each house has a maximum number of students allowed per term